 Incorporeal ownership:

 Ownership of intangible things is called incorporeal ownership.
-Example: Copyright, reputation, goodwill, etc.
+Examples: Copyright, reputation, goodwill, etc.

 Sole ownership: